mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 > Again, everyone has their own way of studying that works!
 For me, my previous approach to utilizing these tools in undergrad was not effective because it was not conducive to mastering such a wide breadth of material.
 Therefore, organizing my studying became extremely important.

-The main techniques I used to stay organized while studying were:
+The main techniques I used to stay organized while studying were having a thematic study plan, making study guides, forming study groups, attending office hours, and employing "what-if" thinking:
 <ul>
   <li><b>Thematic study plan:</b> I realized that for me, studying by themes was most useful.
 About 2 weeks before each test, I would go through all the resources I had and organize concepts and practice problems by concept/model/theme.
 Then, I would study everything I could and do all the practice problems I could in a topical manner.
 This is a different approach to one that goes through problems in chronological order.
   <ul>